 - a hard-boiled egg

 Fresh fruits contain fiber and beneficial nutrients and are generally low in calories.
-Dried fruits, however, can be more calorie dense.
+Dried fruits, however, can be more calorie-dense when compared to their fresh counterparts.

 As they contain much less water, dried fruits are a concentrated source of fructose.
 As a result, gram for gram, dried fruit contains more calories and sugar than fresh fruit.